 - operate a service

-Your team must have a service manager by the time of your alpha assessment.
+Your team must have a service owner by the time of your alpha assessment.

 Delivery and operational roles

 Service design isn’t just about creating or improving a digital service.
 A digital service is usually part of a wider change to how an organisation operates (for example, changes to a contact centre based on a new scheme or policy coming into effect).

 It’s sensible then to differentiate between:

 - the service team

 - collaborative work with other teams in your organisation

 The service team you need in each phase